Why is my AC system freezing up?

 Not enough refrigerant—Freezing up can be created by a refrigerant leak.

 - Unsecured fittings

-How long your unit has been running and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your equipment has been working and the spot of the leak play a role in whether you should repair or replace your AC system.

-Dusty evaporator coil—Over time, the evaporator coil attracts dirt and causes issues resembling a dusty filter.
-You’ll gradually lose airflow until your system freezes or halts cooling.
-You’ll need to get in touch with Atmostemp Service Experts to take care of the problem.
+Filthy evaporator coil—Over time, the evaporator coil gets dirty and causes issues much like a clogged filter.
+You’ll gradually lose airflow until your system freezes or quits cooling.
+You’ll need to call Atmostemp Service Experts to take care of the problem.

-Requesting annual AC maintenance or heat pump maintenance may help you avoid this malfunction.
-Our pros will thoroughly examine and clean your unit, which usually allows us to spot little troubles before they turn into major troubles.
+Booking annual AC maintenance can help you avoid this issue.
+Our pros will thoroughly check and clean your equipment, which usually allows us to locate minor troubles before they cause huge troubles.